 Updated by Bobby

-Updated video and subscriber counts for all channels mentioned.
-Also checked links for accuracy and made minor changes to article formatting.
+Updated logos for certain channels and made some minor corrections to article copy and formatting.

 About half of the ActiveMelody.com content is available free on YouTube.
 Brian Sherrill's material makes up some of the best YouTube guitar lessons we can recommend at a wide range of skill levels, and particularly if you're learning blues, jazz, or soloing structures.

 YouTube has everything.
 Whatever you want to watch or learn, YouTube has it in some form.